cosmos/sdk-tutorials/course-ida/welcome/index.md

         <div class="tm-bold">When do I get the results?</div>
         You'll receive your exam results by <span class="tm-bold">August 3rd.</span>
 modules:
-  - title: Cosmos and its Main Concepts
+  - title: Cosmos and Its Main Concepts
     description: In Week 1, you'll discover the Cosmos ecosystem and learn about the main concepts of the Cosmos SDK, from its Tendermint consensus to learning how keys, accounts, and transactions relate to each other.
     number: 1
-    url: /academy/1-what-is-cosmos/
+    url: /course-ida/landingpages/week1-lp.html
     submodules:
-      - title: What is Cosmos
+      - title: Cosmos and its Main Concepts
-        description: How does the Cosmos network of interoperable blockchains fit into the overall development of blockchain technology?
+        description: From the vision to the ecosystem - A universe made up of particles
-        url: /academy/1-what-is-cosmos/
+        url: /course-ida/landingpages/week1-lp.html
         order: 0
       - title: Blockchain Technology and Cosmos
         description: Cosmos as part of blockchain technology